-The Trivium Multisport Series is growing and evolving!
 We are bringing you all of your favorite multisport events in the area in one great series.
 If you are new to the series, this is a fantastic way to sharpen your multisport skills with races of varying distances and terrains.
 We start the season off with a winter duathlon to get you back in shape for tri season.
-And then work our way back into the water with a pool-swim triathlon before heading to the open water for the summer.
-We top the series off with a tri-for-all event that invites you to compete in the division that best suits your skill level and celebrate the multisport life.
+Then we will work our way back into the water with a pool-swim triathlon before heading to the open water for the summer.
+We top off the series with a multi-event race that will offer something for everyone!
 Complete at least four events in the series and qualify to win one of our excellent series awards—including free racing for life!

 Note: If you are not a USA Triathlon annual member, you will be asked to pay the one day membership fee of $15 for each race.
 If you plan to participate in more than 3 USAT sanctioned races in the next year, you may want to look into purchasing an annual membership for $50.